OskyRosky/Classification/README.md

 $$

 It behaves like a correlation coefficient between observed and predicted classifications.

 Values range from –1 (total disagreement) to +1 (perfect prediction), with 0 meaning random guessing.

 When to Use

 •	Especially useful for imbalanced datasets, where accuracy can be misleading.

 •	Provides a stable global measure of model quality.

 Limitations

 •	Harder to interpret intuitively than F1.

 •	Undefined if one class is completely absent.

 ⸻

-Log-Loss (Cross-Entropy Loss)
+**Log-Loss (Cross-Entropy Loss)**

 Definition

 Log-Loss evaluates how close predicted probabilities are to the true labels.
 It heavily penalizes confident but incorrect predictions.

 $$
 \text{LogLoss} = - \frac{1}{N} \sum_{i=1}^{N} [y_i \log(p_i) + (1 - y_i) \log(1 - p_i)]
 $$

 Lower values indicate better probabilistic calibration and discrimination.
 Unlike F1 or accuracy, Log-Loss uses the entire probability distribution rather than only binary outcomes.

 When to Use

 •	When probabilistic confidence matters (e.g., risk modeling, credit scoring).

 •	Preferred for comparing calibrated models like Logistic Regression, GBDT, or neural networks.

 Limitations

 •	Sensitive to outliers and overconfident predictions.

 •	Harder to interpret in isolation — needs baseline comparison.

 ⸻

-Brier Score
+**Brier Score**

 Definition

 The Brier Score is the mean squared error between predicted probabilities and actual outcomes:

 $$
 \text{Brier Score} = \frac{1}{N} \sum_{i=1}^{N} (p_i - y_i)^2
 $$

 It measures how well-calibrated probabilities are, without logarithmic penalization.
 Perfectly calibrated models achieve the lowest possible Brier value.

 When to Use

 •	Evaluating probabilistic models where calibration is critical.

 •	Especially relevant in meteorology, finance, and medical forecasting.

 Limitations

 •	Does not differentiate between over- and under-confident predictions.

 •	Less sensitive to rare events than Log-Loss.

 ⸻

-Kolmogorov–Smirnov (KS) Statistic
+**Kolmogorov–Smirnov (KS) Statistic**

 Definition

 The KS statistic quantifies the maximum separation between the cumulative distributions of scores for positives and negatives:

 $$
 KS = \max_{t} |F_{pos}(t) - F_{neg}(t)|
 $$

 It indicates how distinctly the model separates the two classes.
 A KS value near 1 means perfect separation; a value near 0 implies no discrimination.

 When to Use

 •	Common in credit scoring, risk analysis, and binary classification.

 •	Helps visualize score distributions and overlap.

 Limitations

 •	Applicable mainly to binary problems.

 •	Does not reflect probability calibration or multi-class performance.

 -------

 Metrics like F1, MCC, Log-Loss, Brier, and KS quantify how a classifier performs once decisions are made or probabilities are issued.
 However, these are scalar summaries — they capture snapshots of performance, not the full dynamics across thresholds.

 To visualize those dynamics and interpret how predictions evolve, we now turn to Curves and Calibration, the next crucial lens for evaluating classifiers.

 -------

 ## 2. Curves and Calibration

-Metrics like F1 or AUC compress information into a single number.
-Curves, on the other hand, show how model performance changes as the decision threshold varies.
+Metrics like F1 or AUC compress information into a single number.Curves, on the other hand, show how model performance changes as the decision threshold varies.
 They provide a richer diagnostic view of model behavior — revealing trade-offs between sensitivity, precision, and reliability that scalar metrics can easily hide.

 The three fundamental visualization tools are:

 1. ROC Curve — global discrimination ability.

 2. Precision–Recall Curve — performance under class imbalance.

 3. Calibration Plot (Reliability Curve) — how trustworthy predicted probabilities are.

 Together, they tell a complete story: Can the model separate, prioritize, and estimate probabilities correctly?

 ⸻

-2.1.
-ROC Curve
+**2.1.
+ROC Curve**

 Definition

 The Receiver Operating Characteristic (ROC) curve plots the True Positive Rate (TPR) against the False Positive Rate (FPR) at different thresholds.

 $$